Group Testing: An Information Theory Perspective: A brief review of zero-error nonadaptive group testing A brief review of zero-error group testing

 \begin{remark} \rev{In the context of zero-error communication \cite{shannon-zero}, a memoryless channel having a zero-error capacity of zero is a very negative result, as it implies that not even two distinct codewords can be distinguished with zero error probability.
 We emphasize that when it comes to group testing, the picture is very different: A result stating that $C_0 = 0$ by no means implies that attaining zero error probability is a hopeless task; rather, it simply indicates that it is insufficient to take $O\big(k \log \frac{n}{k}\big)$ tests.
 As discussed above, there is an extensive amount of literature establishing highly valuable results in which the number of tests is $O(k^2 \log n)$ or similar.} \end{remark}

-In contrast with Theorem \ref{thm:nonadaptcap}, in Chapters \ref{ch:algorithms} and \ref{ch:achievability} of this survey, we will see that under the small-error criterion (i.e., asymptotically vanishing but non-zero error probability), we can achieve nonzero rates for all $\alpha \in [0,1)$, and even reach the optimal rate of $1$ for \rev{$\alpha \in [0,0.409]$}.
+In contrast with Theorem \ref{thm:nonadaptcap}, in Chapters \ref{ch:algorithms} and \ref{ch:achievability} of this survey, we will see that under the small-error criterion (i.e., asymptotically vanishing but nonzero error probability), we can achieve nonzero rates for all $\alpha \in [0,1)$, and can even attain a rate of $1$ for \rev{$\alpha \in [0,0.409]$}.
 This demonstrates the significant savings in the number of tests permitted by allowing a small nonzero error probability.

 An interesting point of view is provided by Gilbert \etal\ \cite{gilbert2012}, who argue that zero-error group testing can be viewed as corresponding to an adversarial model on the defective set; specifically, the adversary selects $\K$ as a function of $\mat X$ in order to make the decoder fail.
 Building on this viewpoint, \cite{gilbert2012} gives a range of models where the adversary's choice is limited by computation or other factors, effectively interpolating between the zero-error and small-error models.